nforystek/neotext/Locket/README.md

 I just rnoticed it still has blue certificate rep.  I vowed not to compile it ever again after I felt I was intruded.

 The encryption uses all three RC/DS and NC together.
 I named it after the USB I put on a necklace that was my locket.

+I bought an actual USB of a major card/flash drive brand and have both on the USB, it seems their's stopped working.